The role of shape disorder in the collective behaviour of aligned fibrous matter: Single fiber characterization

-As a summary, we carefully characterized the shapes and the bending modulus of many individual fibers of the 6 samples that we studied.
+As a summary, we carefully characterized the shapes and the bending modulus of individual fibers of the six samples that we studied.
 We computed the average shape spectrum of the different samples ($\{q_i,\langle\zeta_{0,q_i}^2\rangle\}$) and the average of the bending modulus.
-We also estimated the number of fibers present in each stacks ($N$) as well as the transverse fiber density $\rho$, a measure of the density of stress planes.
+The results are summarised in Table \ref{stretch-table-1}.